-If an adult parolee does not comply with the conditions of probation or parole, the Regional Parole Board, upon the proposal of the director of the probation office, may revoke parole 26.
-When parole is revoked, the parolee is confined in a correctional institution for the remaining term of his or her original sentence.
+If an adult parolee does not comply with the conditions, the Regional Parole Board, upon the proposal of the director of the probation office, may revoke parole.
+When parole is revoked, the parolee is confined in a correctional institution for the remaining term of his or her original sentence from the date parole was granted.